unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/01_apis-for-publishers/02_turn-spreadsheet-to-api.md

 > **Note:** we recommend using lowercase characters from the roman alphabet only for column names.

 Add a **Contact** so that you can retrieve it later when performing an HTTP call to your API.
-We've chosen to name ours John Smith, 34 years old.
+We have chosen to name ours Darth Vador, 46 years old.

 ![Google Spreadsheet](images/google-spreadsheet.png "Google Spreadsheet")